iliavatafov/welovebooks.online/README.md

 <h1 align="center"><i>WE Love BOOKS</i></h1>

-<p align="center"> WeLoveBooks.online is an online bookstore that provides users with the opportunity to purchase, rate, and add books to their favorites collection.
-An admin panel has also been developed, giving the site administrator basic tools to manage orders and messages from customers.
+<p align="center"> An online bookstore that provides users with the ability to purchase, rate, and add books to their favorite collection, WE Love BOOKS offers a seamless shopping experience.
+The platform also includes an admin panel that gives the site administrator basic tools to manage orders and messages from customers.

 </p>